swthemathwiz/pi-standoff-mount/README.md

 The model has four stand-offs and two wall attachments.
 Many dimensions can be modified and adjusted by using the OpenSCAD customizer.

 [![View Model](../media/media/pi-standoff-mount.icon.png)](../media/media/pi-standoff-mount.stl "View Model of PI Standoff Mount")

+## Source

+The wall mount is built using OpenSCAD. _pi-standoff-mount.scad_ is the main file for the wall mount.

 ### Raspberry Pi Models